Rhh98/GAMS-MIRO/Thundercloud/readme.md

 </h1>

 Now we explain how exactly we should use this model.
-To be more explicitly, we will explain what are those input and output data used for.
+To be more explicit, we will explain what those input and output data are used for.

 <h2> Input data illustration</h2>